AhmedSakrr/jupiter/README.md

 ## Todo
 - CTCP replies *(Randomized but persistent on a per-bot basis)*
-- Ability to set admin/channel on the fly
+- Ability to set admin/channel on the fly *(requested by delorean)*
 - Built in identd server with randomized spoofing responses
 - Improved protections *(Remove bans placed on bots, retaliate on KICK & +b)*
 - Invite clones to +i channels